smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 Initially, by default, the LSAM uses translation tables as specified in the LSAM control parameters when translating the OpCon transaction protocol from the IBM i native EBCDIC character set (as used by the LSAM jobs) to and from the Microsoft Windows native ASCII character set (as used by the OpCon SMANetCom routines and SAM-SS).
 All of the information related to starting jobs, reporting job status, sending job result messages to SAM and also the processing of OpCon Event commands, are all controlled by the two translation tables specified in the LSAM Parameters control function (LSAM main menu, option 7).
 The OpCon initial request to start an SMA File Transfer (SMAFT) jobs also falls into this category of work that is managed by the LSAM's Job Scheduling server, although the details about the file transfer are managed in a different data communications link once the SMA File Transfer job has been started.

 In a similar fashion, the LSAM SMAFT Server task uses translation tables to exchange file transfer control information with other LSAMs, after OpCon SAM gets a file transfer job started at one of the participating LSAMs.
-But the translation of the SMAFT control transactions is managed according to an (optionally) different set of translation tables specified in the LSAM's SMAFT Parameters control function *LSAM sub-menu 8, option 7).
+But the translation of the SMAFT control transactions is managed according to an (optionally) different set of translation tables specified in the LSAM's SMAFT Parameters control function: LSAM sub-menu 8, option 7).

 In most cases, the translation between EBCDIC and ASCII for SMAFT control transactions would be the same as when LSAMs are communicating about job scheduling with SAM in the OpCon central server.
 But the IBM i LSAM makes allowance for the possibility that certain LSAMs might require a slight variation in translation tables, since the control of a file transfer is managed directly between the IBM i LSAM and another LSAM.

 Separately from the control transactions, the actual file data that is being transferred by the SMA File Transfer protocol is handled in the IBM i LSAM by CCSID codes specified in the SMAFT Parameters (LSAM sub-menu 8, option 7).
 These are used only for translating the transferred file content.
 CCSID character translation is used only when the file transfer is not binary, that is, when the transfer was defined as a text transfer (in which case the character sets on either side of the transfer could be ASCII and/or EBCDIC).

 The character translation function for SMAFT file content can optionally be managed on a per-job basis, depending on the LSAMs that are connected for the transfer and on the capabilities of each LSAM's native database.
 For example, the IBM i LSAM and the IBM z/OS LSAM are capable of detecting the native CCSID of the source data and then sending that information to each other so that the original file content may be accurately preserved.
 Also, the IBM i LSAM will always use the existing CCSID of a target database or stream file with its own machine, if that file exists prior to the start of writing new data that arrives via an SMA File Transfer.